Get to know the 2026 Belmont Stakes Contenders

 As was the case last year with Sovereignty and Journalism, the first two horses home in the Kentucky Derby – Golden Tempo and Renegade – are returning for a rematch.
 The major difference from last year is that neither of these horses has run since the Derby; last year, Journalism backed up after the Derby to win the Preakness (G1) prior to finishing second again to Sovereignty, who missed the Preakness to concentrate on the Belmont.

-Derby third-place finisher Ocelli did contest the Preakness and is touted as a Belmont possibility, while fourth-place getter Chief Wallabee is expected to run in the Belmont.
+Derby third-place finisher Ocelli did contest the Preakness and was touted as a Belmont possibility, before opting for the Ohio Derby (G3).
+Fourth-place getter Chief Wallabee is expected in the Belmont.

-The most notable newcomers to the Classic trail could be Peter Pan (G3) winner Growth Equity, Blue Grass runner-up Ottinho, and impressive Churchill Downs maiden winner Powershift, a stable companion of Renegade.
+The most notable newcomers to the Classic trail are Peter Pan (G3) winner Growth Equity, Blue Grass (G1) runner-up Ottinho, and impressive Churchill Downs maiden winner Powershift, a stable companion of Renegade.

 In the build-up to the draw on June 1, here are some of the potential candidates for the 2026 Belmont.